 Article Contents

-Essay Prompts and Example Answers
+Columbia Secondaries Prompts and Example Answers

-Essay #1:
+Columbia Secondaries Essay #1:

 Example for option A: If you answered “yes”:

-Finally, my library work sparked my curiosity, and I found myself reading up on topics that other students were researching; they would ask me for materials, and I would get curious and read about that subject later.
+Helping classmates locate sources taught me to retrieve and evaluate information quickly, skills I’ll rely on for evidence‑based decisions in medicine.
+My library work sparked my curiosity, and I found myself reading up on topics that other students were researching; they would ask me for materials, and I would get curious and read about that subject later.

 My father’s shop is a small one and focuses on highly detailed carving work.
-I was allowed to do some of that work – with my dad’s supervision – and helped to craft some lovely pieces for our customers.
+I was allowed to do some of that work – with my dad’s supervision – and helped craft some pieces for our customers.
 I am proud of a lot of the work I have done there.
 Working with my hands, particularly with intricate and delicate detail, has boosted my fine motor skills – essential for surgery – and my patience.

 Example for option B: If you answered “no, I focused on academics and volunteer opportunities”: